 Each country that borders the ocean has territorial waters, referred to as an Exclusive Economic Zone (EEZ).
-The EEZ is included in the United Nations Law of the Sea, where coastal states assume jurisdiction over this area and its marine resources.
-The EEZ extends no more 200 nautical miles from shore, but cannot infringe on a neighboring countries EEZ.
+The EEZ is included in the United Nations Law of the Sea, where coastal states assume control over this area and its marine resources.

-Within the EEZ countries can establish marine sanctuaries providing protection in ecologically vital areas, such as areas where fish breed or where ecosystems which have been damaged and need to recover.
+Within the EEZ countries can establish marine sanctuaries providing protection in ecologically vital areas, such as areas where fish breed or where ecosystems that have been damaged and need to recover.
 Within these zones fishing and other activities are strictly controlled or prohibited.